 Deterrence and Patient Education

 Patients with risk factors for stroke including hypertension, hypercholesterolemia, diabetes mellitus, atrial fibrillation, and smoking should be educated on the signs of symptoms of strokes.
-Additionally, they should be encouraged to call 911 if they ever develop stroke symptoms as patients that utilize emergency medicine services frequently have better outcomes.
+Additionally, they should be encouraged to call 911 if they ever develop stroke symptoms as patients that utilize emergency medical services frequently have better outcomes.
 Lifestyle modification including weight loss, limiting carbohydrates and sodium in the diet, and tobacco cessation can lower the risk of stroke.
 Patients that have had a stroke should be made aware of the importance of medication adherence and the consequences of inadequate treatment.

 Enhancing Healthcare Team Outcomes

 A good outcome from acute ischemic stroke is more likely with early recognition of symptoms of stroke and the involvement of an interprofessional team.
 Previous studies showed that public education of signs and symptoms of stroke improves stroke recognition, however, data indicates that public knowledge remains poor.
-Stroke education should target patients, family members, caregivers, empowering them to use the emergency medical system as prehospital delays and door to CT scan are shorter if patients are transported by ambulance.
+Stroke education should target patients, family members, caregivers, empowering them to use the emergency medical system as prehospital delays and door to CT scans are shorter if patients are transported by ambulance.
 Also, advanced notification of stroke teams by EMS shortens the time to initial evaluation by clinicians and increases the likelihood of alteplase use.
 The California Acute Stroke Pilot Registry (CASPR) indicates that if patients arrived shortly after onset, the rate of fibrinolytic treatment within 3 hours increased from 4.3% to 28.6%.

 Emergency medical services (EMS) systems play a critical role in the optimization of stroke care by using prehospital stroke assessment tools.
 Once the stroke is suspected it becomes a high priority dispatch and transport to the highest level of care in the shortest time possible is initiated immediately.
 A focused, accurate history including time of symptom onset or last known well, checking blood glucose levels, obtaining intravenous access, obtaining blood samples are obtainable by EMS in the field or while transporting the patient.
 Established, specific time frames exist for the EMS to follow and all efforts should be made to avoid unnecessary delays.
 Notification of the receiving institution before patient arrival is critical for rapid diagnosis and early management.
 Patients should have transportation to the closest available PCS (Primary Stroke Center) or CSC (Comprehensive Stroke Center) or the most appropriate institution that provides emergency stroke care.
 A stroke team should be ready to assess the patient in the emergency department once the patient arrives.
 The use of standardized stroke care order sets is recommended to improve management.